#675 - Road Riot 4WD

 #663 - The Great Waldo Search

 I'd assume everyone of a certain age knows Where's Waldo? (or Where's Wally? for the Brits).
-For you younger readers (assuming I actually have one); it was a series of books came out in the late '80s and featured impressively large and detailed scenes from various eras and genres with hundreds of characters doing all number of absurd things.
-Hidden within would be a goof named Waldo wearing candy cane stripes that you had to locate.
+For you younger readers (assuming I actually have any of them); it was a series of books that came out in the late '80s. and featured impressively large and detailed scenes from various eras and genres with hundreds of characters doing all number of absurd things.
+Hidden within each one would be a candy caned-goof named Waldo that you had to locate.

 So, why would anyone play this?
 You could buy one of the books for a fraction of the price, be able to take it on the go, and get 50 times the content.
 Plus, since it was a British product it had some playful violence and a stray boob or two that somehow slipped past Tipper Gore and the other moralists.
 It goes without saying that the Nintendo-approved game has none of that.

 Well, the answer is no-one in their right mind would.
 The game is completely pointless and I imagine anyone who paid full price for this felt rather cheated.
 Even the small children receiving it probably felt cheated.
 Hell I felt cheated because I actually expected a fully finished product that would occupy me for at least an hour, and I'm usually impatient as hell to get these games over and done with.

 Oh, there's also a magic carpet mini-game apparently, judging by the pic.
 But it must have been unmemorable enough that I have completely forgotten about it.
 Knowing this game it was probably 10 seconds long.

 Yes, in a matter of minutes.